 When Should You Wear Polarized Glasses?

-People who wear polarised sunglasses frequently report feeling less tired after hours of battling sun glare.
+People who wear polarized sunglasses frequently report feeling less tired after hours of battling sun glare.
 Polarized sunglasses are a good choice for the majority of everyday situations.
-Here are a few examples of when polarised sunglasses may be especially useful:
+Here are a few examples of when polarized sunglasses may be especially useful:

-Fishing: Anglers find that polarised sunglasses significantly reduce glare and allow them to see deeper into the water.
+Fishing: Anglers find that polarized sunglasses significantly reduce glare and allow them to see deeper into the water.

 Boating: Eye strain can occur after a long day on the water.
 2You may also be able to see beneath the surface of the water more clearly, which is important if you are driving a boat.

-Golfing: Some golfers believe that wearing polarised lenses makes it difficult to read greens when putting, but studies haven't all agreed on this point.
-Many golfers find that polarised lenses reduce glare on the fairway, and you can remove polarised sunglasses when putting if you prefer.
+Golfing: Some golfers believe that wearing polarized lenses makes it difficult to read greens when putting, but studies haven't all agreed on this point.
+Many golfers find that polarized lenses reduce glare on the fairway, and you can remove polarized sunglasses when putting if you prefer.
 Another advantage?
-Even if it never happens to you, golf balls that end up in water hazards are easier to spot when wearing polarised lenses.
+Even if it never happens to you, golf balls that end up in water hazards are easier to spot when wearing polarized lenses.

-Most snowy environments: Because snow causes glare, polarised sunglasses are usually a good choice.
-When it comes to snow, polarised sunglasses may not be the best option.
+Most snowy environments: Because snow causes glare, polarized sunglasses are usually a good choice.
+When it comes to snow, polarized sunglasses may not be the best option.

 Mirror coat